Skip to main content

 This guide walks through four stages to get you up and running with OneSignal.
 Complete them in order or jump to the section you need.
 If you haven’t already, create your account to get started.

-2. Add and organize your Users — understand Users, Subscriptions, tags, and segments
+2. Add and organize your Users — model Users, Subscriptions, tags, and segments.

 Set up your account and messaging channels